WELCOMING NEW RESIDENTS!

 Supporting residents and families

-For all our Middleton Grove and Care residents and families, in addition to weekly updates and guidance, we introduced a number of initiatives during the pandemic:
+For all our Middleton Grove and Care residents and families, in addition to weekly updates and guidance, we have introduced a number of initiatives during the pandemic:

 - The dedicated Living Well team member in each service organised exercise, activities and walks in the grounds (and in Middleton Court, room service cocktail evenings!)